 Police initially were investigating the deaths of three women and two men in the Ingleside District as a possible murder-suicide.

 But Tomioka said that authorities have not determined whether the body of the killer or killers is inside the home, nor do they know what weapons were used.

-A woman with access to the house discovered three of the bodies around 8 a.m.
-Friday, police said.
+A woman with access to the home discovered the bodies early Friday morning.

-She found one man shot to death in the foyer by the front door, said Police Chief Greg Suhr.
+She found one man shot to death in the foyer by the front door, police Chief Greg Suhr said.
 She then saw a man and a woman dead in the garage before running out and calling police.

 When officers arrived, they found the other two deceased women and determined that at least two of the victims were shot.

 Tomioka said the crime scene was so tangled it was hard to assess what exactly had happened.

 "It could take days to process," Tomioka said.
 "We are working around the clock to determine what happened here."

 Police had not determined a motive, had no suspect information and could not say when any names would be released, but Tomioka said members of the public should not consider themselves at risk because of the killings.